Have you seen this sign?

 Agriculture is built on the productivity of our lands and waters.
 Michigan's 10 million acres of farmland generate $13 billion each year in products from corn to meat to dairy and provide 22 percent of the state's employment.
 About a quarter of that land—and some of its most fertile—is located in the Saginaw Bay, Michigan’s largest watershed.
-Here, we have the state’s highest concentration of prime farmland, rich soils that allow for more diverse crop rotations and higher yields than many other areas of the Midwest.
+Here, we have the state’s highest concentration of prime farmland, rich soils that allow for more diverse crop rotations than many other areas of the Midwest.

 However, this abundance does not make soil and nutrient loss in runoff—a challenged shared by farms across the Midwest and beyond—any less of a threat.
 Without measures to keep soil and nutrients on the land and out of waterways, especially during extreme weather events, the continued financial stability and resource resilience of vital farmlands is at risk.